top of page

 Power analysis

-During our first two "computing nights," we will explore tools to answer an important question in stats: "How many individuals do I need for my study?"
+We will also explore tools to answer an important question in stats: "How many individuals do I need for my study?"

 Activities: